Mr David Stock BSc, MB, BS, FRCS (Eng.), FRCS (Tr.&Orth.), Dip SEM

 His work is divided between NHS commitments and his private practice.
 This involves both primary and revision (redo) joint replacement of the hip and knee.
 David has a special interest in knee ligament, meniscal and chondral injuries.
 He looks after an ever increasing number of children/ adolescents with sports and overuse injuries.
 Management of trauma plays a significant part of his NHS workload.

-He is involved in the national evaluation of hip implants and has lectured both nationally and internationally and teaches junior Orthopaedic surgeons and medical students.
+He has lectured both nationally and internationally and teaches junior Orthopaedic surgeons and medical students.

 He has been Honorary Orthopaedic Surgeon at Northampton Saints Rugby Club since 2004.
 He play(ed) many sports and represented England in the Rugby Students World Cup in 1988 and played for Saracens Rugby Football Club first XV.
 This sporting background allows him to understand the effect an injury has both physically and psychologically on an athlete.
 He has obtained a Diploma in Sports and Exercise Medicine.

-Privately David operates at The Three Shires Hospital and has recently opened a private clinic, The County Clinic, with Professor Bill Ribbans.
+Privately David operates at The Three Shires Hospital and The Woodlands Hospital.
+He opened a private clinic, The County Clinic, with Professor Bill Ribbans.
 The County Clinic endeavours to optimise the health and well-being of all its patients through the application of evidence-based modern medical and surgical practice.

 - Royal College of Surgeons of England (RCS)